harshinig200409-code/Data-Professional-Survey-Analysis-Dashboard/README.md

 ### About Dataset

   The dataset consists of employee-related information, including salary details and organizational attributes.
-It includes structured data such as employee ID, department, salary, experience, and other relevant fields.
-Two datasets were used:
+It includes structured data such as employee ID, department, salary, experience, and other relevant fields. datasets were used:
-Data-Professional-Survey-Dataset
+- Data Professional Survey Dataset - overall data
 - Employee Details Dataset – Contains employee demographic and organizational data.
 - Salary Dataset – Contains salary-related information for employees.